Understanding Executive Function: What It Is and Why It Matters

 The Integrated View: Drawing from Multiple Backlogs

 An important aspect of the Daily Aiming Ritual is that you iterate across all your backlogs when creating your daily todo list.
-This creates an integrated daily view that pulls tasks from different life domains for execution today based on your current priorities.
+This creates an integrated daily view that pulls tasks into your daily todo list from different life domains for execution today based on your current priorities.

 For example, your daily todo list might include: